NOV 29, 6:00-8:00 PM

 This workshop is a continuation of ArtSci Salon’s Fantastic Fungi Futures event and the HotDocs screening of Fantastic Fungi.

-this workshop is open to public to attend, however, pre-registration is required. $5.00 to form a mycelium bowl to take home.
+this workshop is open to the public to attend, however, pre-registration is required. $5.00 to form a mycelium bowl to take home.

-During this workshop Tosca Teran introduces the amazing potential of Mycelium for collaboration at the intersection of art and science.
+During this workshop, Tosca Teran introduces the amazing potential of Mycelium for collaboration at the intersection of art and science.
 Participants learn how to transform their kitchens and closets into safe, mini-Mycelium Biolabs and have the option to leave the workshop with a live Mycelium planter/bowl form, as well as a wide array of possibilities of how they might work with this sustainable bio-material.